In this article, we will discuss the difference between SharePoint workflow types and create a SharePoint 2013 reusable workflow.

 Now I will build SharePoint email notification workflow with the hourly schedule.

-I have inserted the “Add time to date” action, that will define when to send SharePoint workflow email about task due date.
+I have inserted the “Add time to date” action, which will define when to send a SharePoint workflow email about the task due date.

 Then I add the “Pause until date” action and select the date variable from the previous action.

 Now I’ll insert SharePoint workflow if else branch to avoid sending notifications for completed tasks.

 Then I add the action “Send email” and adjust the message body.

 That’s all you have to do.
 Save and publish the workflow.